 The nozzle mechanism determines the quality of the cut.
 The basic machine set-up is standard for all plasma cutters.
 More advanced operations integrate the plasma cutter to a CNC machine.

 Setting up the Plasma Machine.

-The set-up comprises plasma power source, gas control unit, torch control.
+The set-up comprises a plasma power source, gas control unit, torch control.
 It includes CNC and software/hardware interpreters in advanced machines.
 The precision and cut quality depend more on extra tools and their integration.
-Using advanced high precision plasma machines alone does not guarantee the desired results.
+Using advanced high-precision plasma machines alone does not guarantee the desired results.
 The emphasis is more on the integration and choice of extra tools.

 The selection of plasma cutters depends on the material thickness and production.
 High material thickness and production volumes need plasma cutters with higher voltage.